-Domain Course Outcome: After the completion of the course, students Level C or P or A will be able to CO1 Identify the periodic properties such as ionization Cognitive Remembering energy, electron affinity, oxidation states and electro negativity.
-Describe the various water quality Psychomotor Perception parameters like hardness and alkalinity.
-Understanding Explain and Measure microscopic chemistry in terms CO2 Cognitive of atomic, molecular orbitals and intermolecular Set Psychomotor forces.
-Cognitive Applying CO3 Interpret bulk properties and processes using Psychomotor Mechanism thermodynamic and kinetic considerations.
-Affective Receive Remembering CO4 Describe.
-Illustrate and Discuss the chemical Cognitive reactions that are used in the synthesis of molecules.
-Analyzing Psychomotor Perception Affective Responding CO5 Apply, Measure and Distinguish the ranges of the Remembering, electromagnetic spectrum used for exciting different Cognitive Applying molecular energy levels in various spectroscopic Psychomotor Mechanism techniques
+Course Outcome: After the completion of the course, students will be able to

+CO1 Identify the periodic properties such as ionization energy, electron affinity, oxidation states and electro negativity.
+Describe the various water quality parameters like hardness and alkalinity.

+- CO2 Explain and Measure microscopic chemistry in terms of atomic, molecular orbitals and intermolecular forces. - CO3 Interpret bulk properties and processes using thermodynamic and kinetic considerations. - CO4 Describe, Illustrate and Discuss the chemical reactions that are used in the synthesis of molecules. - CO5 Apply, Measure and Distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques

-UNIT I PERIODIC PROPERTIES AND WATER CHEMISTRY
+UNIT IPERIODIC PROPERTIES AND WATER CHEMISTRY8 + 3